mbarcia/pipelineframework/docs/PUBLISHING.md

 ### GPG Configuration

-The publishing workflow handles GPG signing on GitHub Actions, but for refenrece, this is how you could configure it on your local:
+The publishing workflow handles GPG signing on GitHub Actions, but for reference, this is how you could configure it on your local:

 ```xml